slgrobotics/robots_bringup/Docs/Sensors/Joystick.md

 ## Joystick setup

 I am using _Microsoft Wireless Xbox 360 Controller_ as joystick, which is well supported in ROS2.

+_Logitech Wireless F710_ emulates the Xbox 360 Controller.
+Just move the switch to "X" position and make sure that "Mode" LED is off.
+No software adjustments needed.

 If you use other types - it is relatively easy to adjust related files, but you are on your own.
 Finding a genuine one might save you some troubleshooting time.